 January 28, 1960, is an official birthday of the Dallas Cowboys.
-At first, the team was named the Dallas Steers, but the Texas Schramm, a general manager of the franchise, rejected the given name, explaining that steer actually stood for castrated male cattle.
+At first, the team was named the Dallas Steers, but the Texas Schramm, a general manager of the franchise, rejected the given name, explaining that steer stood for castrated male cattle.
 Then it was called the Dallas Rangers, but shortly before the inaugural season, Texas Schramm announced that the club was named the Dallas Cowboys to avoid confusion with the Dallas Rangers baseball team.
 In 1984, because of a collapse in oil prices, Murchison had to sell the team to the investment group headed by Bum Bright.
-During the 1989 crisis, the franchise was transferred to the FSLIC insurance company, later it was purchased by Jerry Jones for $140 million.
+During the 1989 crisis, the franchise was transferred to the FSLIC insurance company; later, it was purchased by Jerry Jones for $140 million.

 The Dallas Cowboys team once updated their first emblem, created in 1960.
 But the transformation did not bring significant changes – the artists approached it conservatively and kept the original drawing, adding only two contours.
 This happened in 1964, after which the owners of the club considered the redesign complete and no longer returned to the issues of modernizing the style.
 From the beginning, the club has only used two logos.
-Both emblems feature a blue five-pointed star, which pays tribute to the past of Texas, nicknamed “the Lone Star State”.
+Both emblems feature a blue five-pointed star, which pays tribute to Texas’s past, nicknamed “the Lone Star State.”
 It symbolizes the struggle for the independence of Texas from Mexico and nationwide unity.

 1960 – 1963

-For 3 years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
-It resembled a white five-pointed star on the official flag of the state that represents all of Texas and stood for the unity as one for God, State, and Country.
+For three years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
+It resembled a white five-pointed star on the official flag of the state that represented all of Texas and stood for the unity as one for God, State, and Country.
 The only difference was the color, as the Dallas Cowboys dark blue star was designed to contrast the original palette.

 1964 – present